Retopia/Evolution-Simulator/README.md

 # Evolution-Simulator
 A Basic Evolution Simulator using JavaFX 3D
+This is a project I made in Honors Artificial Intelligence class in my Junior year of High School.
+The text below was written during that time.

 ![Project View](https://i.imgur.com/xkVzkOf.png)
 This project has music in the background!
 Taken from here.